tedkim97/tedkim97.github.io/_posts/2019-8-29-custom_chocolate_mold.md

 </i> </font> </center>
 <br>

-In retrospect, I should have taken more steps to evaluate *how* I was spending money and readily drop certain ideas (like *needing* to thermoform the chocolate bar or not finding alternative ways to temper chocolate) after a few road blocks.
+In retrospect, I should have taken more steps to evaluate *how* I was spending money and readily give-up on certain ideas (like *needing* to thermoform a bar mold or not finding alternative ways to temper chocolate) after a few road blocks.
+My stubbornness and desire to make certain solutions work definitely hurt more than it helped this time.

 ### Next Steps (if there are any)

 This process has been enlightening and made me realize that chocolate is some incredibly serious business.
 If there is a next time, I would experiment with buying cocoa butter and trying to form seeds with a seeded cocoa butter called ["cocoa butter silk"](https://chocolatealchemy.com/how-to-make-cocoa-butter-silk).
+Chocolate companies sell this silk, for instance Callebaut calls it [Mycryo](https://www.callebaut.com/en-GB/chocolate-cocoa-nuts/ncb-hd706/mycryo) - but the spirit of this blog is to do it (relatively) from scratch.

-Of course, chocolate companies sell this silk - Callebaut calls is [Mycryo](https://www.callebaut.com/en-GB/chocolate-cocoa-nuts/ncb-hd706/mycryo).
-Finally, I would love to get my hands on cocoa nibs and make chocolate liquor from scratch.
+Next, I would love to get my hands on cocoa nibs and make chocolate liquor from scratch.

 # Excellent Resources that I didn't link in the blogpost